theffapanda/MCC-Troubleshooting/README.md

 5. Close MCC.

 Clear your Credential Manager of any XbL related entries, and clear your Steam Webcache.
 You can do this manually.
 I've also created a Batch Script you can download and run here.
+Its called ClearCredentials.bat.
+Download it to your desktop, run it.
 It's open source, read what its doing.
 Dont blindly trust things you find online.
 If you have questions on the syntax etc ask me.

 5. Relaunch MCC